 Here are common herbs you’ll find in a garden, along with some of their best companions.

 Many types of sage grow well near rosemary, thyme, and oregano.
 All of these herbs are drought tolerant and do well in full sun.
-They also have similar soil requirements and prefer a well-drained, sandy loam.
+They also have similar soil requirements and prefer a well-drained, sandy loam soil.

 There are a number of good sage companion plants, but it grows well with many herbs too.